|See if you qualify & create account!|

 Montana Service by Publication is described in Montana Code Annotated.

-Copyright Notice: These Montana divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Montana divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.